 Pembroke Center grants may be used for a mix of workgroups, symposia, and performances for collaborative exchange, visiting scholars, lectures, student research assistantships, small research stipends for the lead faculty organizer, and publication support.
 Groups must be anchored at Brown University but may include outside researchers.
 Preference will be given to projects that involve faculty across academic divisions.

 Please send applications electronically to Pembroke_Center@brown.edu or deliver hard copy to:

 Providence, RI 02912

-2015-16 award decisions have been made.
-Funds are available starting on July 1, 2015.
-Expenditure of funds must be completed by June 30, 2016.
-A final report that details the activities supported by the grant and provides a full accounting of expenditures will be due September 1, 2016.
+- A final report that details the activities supported by the grant and provides a full accounting of expenditures will be due September 1, 2017.